 Symptoms of aortic aneurysm ...more symptoms »

 Because some types of aneurysms can be life-threatening, prompt diagnosis and treatment of the condition is key to maintaining health and preserving life.
 The fatality rate of ruptured brain aneurysm, or ruptured aortic aneurysm is about 50 percent.

-Ideally, aneurysms should be treated before they rupture and cause serious life-threatening ...more treatments »
+Ideally, aneurysms should be treated before they rupture and cause serious life-threatening complications, such as ...more treatments »

 A diagnosis of aneurysm may missed because its symptoms may be mistaken for symptoms of such conditions as myocardial infarction or migraine headache.
 For people with a prior diagnosis of migraine headache, it can be easy to assume that a severe headache is simply a migraine.
-This can result in a delay in seeking medical care and a ...more misdiagnosis »
+This can result in a delay in seeking medical care and a diagnosis of a brain ...more misdiagnosis »

 Symptoms of Aneurysm